 Actually, the reverse is likely true.
 NASA, Tesla and other recognized industry leaders have spent decades amassing patent portfolios.
 More than that, they have employed vast resources in defending those portfolios.
 Some of these mammoth organizations are starting to wonder if they might actually be able to foster innovation by not being so proprietary with their intellectual property.

 Tesla cited this reason in 2014 when founder Elon Musk made many of the company’s most exclusive innovations public knowledge.
 Musk doesn’t believe that the electric cars built by other automotive manufacturers are his competition.
 Instead, he believes that he is in direct competition with the veritable flood of cars that operate with internal combustion engines.
 Figuring that letting other car companies get a hold of his exclusive intellectual property might spark some real innovation, Musk took a risky step.

-capitalize on their innovation before others can use it as well.
+This trend is a sharp reversal from the usual tendency of large companies when it comes to intellectual property.
+More frequently, big corporations are known for patent hoarding, or trying to corner the market on certain important technologies, rather than making their innovations available for free to everyone.
+Patents are intended to slow competition, giving an inventor time to capitalize on their innovation before others can use it as well.
 However, this strategy by Tesla and NASA may make it easier for novice inventors and entrepreneurs to get into a business that was previously beyond their reach.

 If you are interested in obtaining patent protection for an invention, contact the Law Office of Jeff Williams.
 Jeff is an experienced Texas intellectual property attorney who helps companies and individual inventors protect their intellectual property rights.
 With his legal knowledge and technical experience Jeff can help you obtain patent protection for your innovation.